-The Limestone University Teacher Education Committee is the official university administrative unit charged with the responsibility of designing, developing, approving, and evaluating teacher education programs.
+The Limestone University Teacher Education Committee is the official university administrative unit responsible for designing, developing, approving, and evaluating teacher education programs.
 In addition, the Committee's function is to coordinate and clarify for the entire faculty and student body the Teacher Education Program at the university.
-Other responsibilities of the Committee are
+Other responsibilities of the Committee are:

-- 1. to establish admission requirements and to accept each candidate into the Teacher Education Program and to Clinical Practice according to the established criteria, - 2. to review and act upon special requests of candidates pertaining to course requirements for certification in their major disciplines, - 3. to maintain a current teacher education handbook, - 4. review assessment systems and subsequent data on candidate performance, - 5. to evaluate curriculum changes and make recommendations to the Curriculum Committee for its consideration, and - 6. to review the teacher education program for strengths, weaknesses and needed revisions.
-All unit and program assessments, policies and requirements are reviewed each year by members of the Teacher Education Committee during the process of revising the Teacher Education Handbook.
-The Committee, acting as the governing body of the Teacher Education Program, serves as the agency responsibility for achieving and maintaining program recognition and unit accreditation.
+- 1. to establish admission requirements and to accept each candidate into the Teacher Education Program and to Clinical Practice according to the established criteria, - 2. to review and act upon special requests of candidates pertaining to course requirements for certification in their major disciplines,

+- 3. to maintain a current teacher education handbook, - 4. review assessment systems and subsequent data on candidate performance, - 5. to evaluate curriculum changes and make recommendations to the Curriculum Committee for its consideration, and - 6. to review the teacher education program for strengths, weaknesses, and needed revisions.
+All unit and program assessments, policies and requirements are reviewed each year by the Teacher Education Committee members during revising the Teacher Education Handbook.
+The Committee, acting as the governing body of the Teacher Education Program, serves as the agency responsible for achieving and maintaining program recognition and unit accreditation.